Burabyo/Mind-connect/DATABASE_SETUP.md

 ## Setting Up Your Database

-To set up the Mind-Connect database, you'll need to run the SQL script located at `/tmp/setup_database.sql` in your Supabase SQL Editor.
+To set up the Mind-Connect database, you'll need to run the SQL script located at `setup_database.sql` in your Supabase SQL Editor.

 ### Steps:

 1. Go to your Supabase project dashboard
 2. Navigate to the SQL Editor
-3. Copy and paste the contents of `/tmp/setup_database.sql`
+3. Copy and paste the contents of `setup_database.sql` (in the project root directory)
 4. Run the script

 This will create all necessary tables with proper Row Level Security policies: